-Analyses of the total number of COPD exacerbation days per patient per year (primary outcome) and COPD exacerbations per patient per year were conducted in three steps (supplementary material), using imputed data in negative binomial regression models.
-The imputed values for missing diary days were calculated based on: 1) the observed number of COPD exacerbation days or exacerbations; 2) variables that correlated to exacerbation days or exacerbations; and 3) variables that explained missing days (supplementary material).
-Incidence rate ratios (IRRs) were calculated.
+Analyses of the total number of COPD exacerbation days/patient/year (primary outcome) and COPD exacerbations/patient/year were conducted in three steps (online supplement), using imputed data in negative binomial regression models.
+The imputed values for missing diary days were calculated based on: 1) the observed number of COPD exacerbation days or exacerbations; 2) variables that correlated to exacerbation days or exacerbations; and 3) variables that explained missing days (online supplement).
+Incidence Rate Ratio's (IRR) were calculated.
 Sensitivity analyses were conducted by including only observed data (without any imputations).
-The between-group difference in duration per COPD exacerbation was analysed using a Mann-Whitney U-test.
-The results for between-group differences at 12 months of follow-up for comorbid exacerbations (CHF, anxiety, depression, IHD events) are presented in the supplementary material.
-Between-group differences of secondary continuous variables over the 12-month period were assessed using linear mixed-effect models for repeated measurement analyses.
+The between-group difference in duration per COPD exacerbation was analysed using a Mann-Whitney U test.
+The results for between-group differences at 12 months of follow-up for comorbid exacerbations (CHF, anxiety, depression, IHD events) are presented in the online supplement.
+Between-group differences of secondary continuous variables over the 12-month period were assessed using linear mixed-effect models for repeated measurements analyses.
 Relative risks were calculated for the probability of ≥1 hospitalisation and analysed using Z-tests.

-All analyses were carried out using SPSS version 24.0 with p<0.05 considered to be statistically significant.
+All analyses were carried out using SPSS v 24.0 with a p-value <0.05 considered statistically significant.